nyxnor/onionjuggler/README.md

   * **tar** (compressing and extracting the backup)
   * **gzip** (compressing the manual)

-The packages are downloaded when setting up the environment with [setup.sh](setup.sh), the packages that are requirements are specified on [.onionrc](.onionrc).
+The packages are downloaded when setting up the environment with [setup.sh](setup/setup.sh), the packages that are requirements are specified on [.onionrc](.onionrc).
 The absolute minimum you can go to is `tor grep sed`, and you will be limited to enable, disable and renew services.

 ## To-do

-* setup.sh appars on the path and should not, how to fix this?
 * change `ls` loops to `find`.
 See [SC2045](https://github.com/koalaman/shellcheck/wiki/SC2045) and [shell pitfalls](http://mywiki.wooledge.org/BashPitfalls#for_f_in_.24.28ls_.2A.mp3.29)
 * should non env variables be all upercase?
 Env var should be [distinguishable](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html. https://stackoverflow.com/questions/673055/correct-bash-and-shell-script-variable-capitalization).
 The .onionrc is a lib and "exports" vars to other scripts.
 * [getopts](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/getopts.html)